Alcohol Abuse in the United States

 - Fast heartbeat

-- Delirium tremens – “This condition causes dangerous shifts in your breathing, your circulation and your temperature control,” says Harvard Medical School.
+- Delirium tremors – “This condition causes dangerous shifts in your breathing, your circulation, and your temperature control,” says Harvard Medical School.
 “It can cause your heart to race dangerously or can cause your blood pressure to increase dramatically, and it can cause dangerous dehydration.
-Delirium tremens can also temporarily reduce the amount of blood flow to your brain.”
+Delirium tremors can also temporarily reduce the amount of blood flow to your brain.”